matthewlisp/LOFFER/_posts/2019-09-16-set-up-clojure-api.md

 * Make sure you have [Leiningen](https://leiningen.org/) installed and off course [Clojure](https://clojure.org/guides/getting_started)<br/>

 **What if i don't have yet what's needed?**<br/>
-I recommend you take a look on the resources i've curated to learn clojure and at least understand the language core aspects: https://github.com/matthewlisp/learn-clojure
+I recommend you take a look on the resources i've curated to learn clojure and at least understand the language core aspects: [https://github.com/matthewlisp/learn-clojure](https://github.com/matthewlisp/learn-clojure)

-***I strongly suggest that you follow the guide while replicating all steps on your machine.***
+***I strongly suggest that you follow the guide while replicating all steps on your machine.
+Here's the [github repo](https://github.com/matthewlisp/clj-api-template) of the entire code***

 ## How libraries are organized
 It's nice to know how libraries are organized in clojure, because this will help you understand your namespace definitions and how to navigate inside documentations.<br/>